The Whole Family: Chapters and authors

 The highest paid of the contributors was Ward, who asked for $750.
 Van Dyke was paid $600, Brown $500, James $400, Cutting $350, Freeman $250, and Howells contributed without additional payment.

 Plot summary

 In the opening chapter Howells introduces the Talbert family, middle-class New England proprietors of a silverplate works that turns out ice-pitchers and other mundane household items.
-Daughter Peggy Talbert has just returned from her coeducational college engaged to a harmless but rather weak young man named Harry Goward.
+Daughter Peggy Talbert has just returned from her coeducational college.
+She is engaged to a harmless but rather weak young man named Harry Goward.

-Eventually, after many twists and turns introduced by the subsequent contributors, Harry Goward is dismissed as a suitor, Aunt Elizabeth is sent off to New York City, and a more suitable mate for Peggy is found in a college professor named Stillman Dane.
+Eventually, after many twists and turns introduced by the subsequent contributors, Harry Goward is dismissed as a suitor, Aunt Elizabeth is sent off to New York City, and a more suitable match for Peggy is found in a college professor named Stillman Dane.
 Peggy marries Dane and the couple sails off to Europe with Peggy's brother Charles and his wife Lorraine for a honeymoon tour.

 Composition and publication history

 William Dean Howells conceived of the project in the spring of 1906 as a showpiece of his brand of literary realism.
 He enlisted the help of Elizabeth Jordan, then editor of Harper's Bazar, and pitched the book as an opportunity to create "a showplace for Harper's family of authors".
 Jordan was excited and hoped "to bring together the greatest, grandest, most gorgeous group of authors ever collaborating on a literary production".
 Mark Twain may have inspired the collaboration after previously suggesting a similar project involving himself, Thomas Bailey Aldrich, Bret Harte, and others, though the idea was dismissed.
 For The Whole Family, Twain was offered the light-hearted school-boy chapter but declined.

 Howells was concerned about which writers would contribute, especially if he intended to contribute a chapter himself.
 As he wrote to Jordan, "If you find the scheme does not commend itself to the more judicious and able among the writers to whom you propose it, you had better drop it.
 I should not like to appear in co-operation with young or unimportant writers."
 Jordan set about finding contributors, though only half of those approached agreed to the project.
 Howells had predicted that neither Edith Wharton nor Henry James would be willing, though James ultimately did contribute.
 James, in fact, was immediately impressed with the idea and wrote to Jordan he was interested in writing any of several characters' chapters.
 Hamlin Garland declined to take part and Kate Douglas Wiggin withdrew after initially agreeing.